Rky56/Task-Management-System/README.md

 # this is readme file
 # all the frontend code in view
-# all the bacon code in package.py
+# all the backend code in package.py